COMP2150-24s1/level-design-assessment-SongbirdZero/README.md

 ![Section 2: spikes](DocImages/PlatformAndSpikes.png)

  After section 2, there is a moment of relief, and after that the drama is more focused on the puzzle elements of the game rather than the platforming.
-The intensity in section 3 ramps up with three puzzles, Each one being more complex than the last, starting with more of a demonstration and ending with a fairly complex puzzle.
+The intensity in section 3 ramps up with three puzzles, Each one being more involved than the last, starting with more of a demonstration and ending with a fairly complex puzzle.
 After this, the drama dies down, as the player approaches the end of the level.

 ### 1.3.
 Challenge